Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 Nutrient-Dense

 Nutrient-dense foods are packed with vitamins, minerals, and other nutrients that are essential for good health.
-They are also generally lower in calories than foods that are not as nutrient-dense.
+They are also generally lower in calories, which is great for weight loss and weight management.

 • Vegetables